llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 ABI Impacts
 -----------

 This section describes the new ABI changes brought by modules.
-Only Itanium C++ ABI related change are mentioned.
+Only changes to the Itanium C++ ABI are covered.

 Name Mangling
 ~~~~~~~~~~~~~